 - It therefore needs to be managed as a real change project with five fairly classic steps

-(Continue to) show the value of implementing the 5S: this objective is generally achieved by showing managers the results related to the first objective; it is essential to ensure support from management but also from middle management who may still be reluctant to implement an approach that could be perceived as additional'cleaning' tasks without much interest
+(Continue to) show the value of implementing the 5S methodology: this objective is generally achieved by showing managers the results related to the first objective.
+Ii is essential to ensure support from management but also from middle management.
+Indeed they may still be reluctant to implement an approach that could be perceived as additional "cleaning" tasks without much interest.

 Select either the application areas and areas of improvement to be implemented: the project may well cover only part of the initial scope (e.g. some workshops and not others, production or maintenance...) or not seek to solve all the problems identified.
 Choose the pilot.

-Implement the 5S actions on the pilot (see details below).
+Implement each action of the 5S methodology on the pilot (see details below).

 Show savings: make the savings visible in order to show the interest of the process and motivate the team; check that the savings correspond to the initial estimated savings

 Improve the method: the pilot is also used to test the implementation of the approach before deploying it in other areas.

 4. ImplementationTrain the rest of the staff as their zones are deployed.

 Integrate into the operational system: integrate the 5S methodology into operational life, managerial follow-up and support functions; for example in team meetings, dashboards, training, etc.

 Measuring and communicating savings: an essential step to continue to demonstrate the value of the approach, from operational to top management (who financed the approach)